latture/threed-beam-fea/README.md

 If you intend on building the GUI, Qt must be installed and the path to the Qt5WidgetsConfig.cmake file must be set when invoking CMake.
 Currently, the following method of building the GUI works on Mac and Linux.
 If running on Windows, open the fea_gui.pro file with QtCreator (included with the Qt installation) and run.
-Alternatively, I can package pre-built binaries if there is interest. \n
+Alternatively, I can package pre-built binaries if there is interest.
 #### To compile the code: ####
   1. Open the `threed-beam-fea` directory
   2. Create a folder named `build`